PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 * Inspect and manipulate various parts of the Engine

 ### Properties:
-* `CommitHash: boolean `: The Git commit that was used to produce this Engine build
+* `CommitHash: string `: The Git commit that was used to produce this Engine build
 * `DebugCollisionAabbs: boolean`: Whether physics collision AABBs are rendered
 * `DebugSpatialHeat: boolean`: Whether Spatial Heat (spatial hash density) debug rendering is enabled
 * `DebugWireframeRendering: boolean`: Whether the Wireframe rendering debug mode is enabled